MandarGogate/av-challenge-website/software/baseline.md

 The model code is available at: [GitHub](https://github.com/cogmhear/avse_challenge)

-The pretrained models is available at: [link](https://drive.google.com/file/d/1Jds9Bs51DKsiJD3D1zqSISR-w4elaMrp/view?usp=sharing)
+The pretrained models is available at: [link](https://data.cstr.ed.ac.uk/cogmhear/protected/avse1_baseline.ckpt)

+The credentials to download the pretrained model are the same as the ones used to download the noise maskers and the metadata.